Ecommerce shipping support guide

 When to use a different guide

 If the order does not have tracking yet, start with the order status update templates or order not shipped yet templates.
 If tracking is slow after carrier acceptance, use the shipping delay templates or carrier delay templates.
+If tracking shows a failed attempt, customs hold, damage scan, return-to-sender note, or pickup action, compare the carrier exception templates.
 If tracking says delivered but the buyer cannot find the package, use the missing package response templates.
+If the number belongs to a return shipment, use return tracking not updating.

 FAQ